flatherskevin/semver-action/README.md

 # Overview

-GitHub Action to bump semantic versioning based on releases or tag
+GitHub Action to bump semantic versioning based on releases or tags

 ## Usage